go-outside-labs/flask/README.md

-# 🚀Several Examples on Python and Flask
+# 🚀Several Examples in Flask

-Applications you find here:

-## Python:

 * git-like Version Control
 * Many faces of **Recursion**
 * A Command Line Phone-Book Manager.
-* Useful snippets (benchmarking, testing, etc)

-## Flask
+* buoyFlex: lets you customize data served by the **[National Data Buoy Center](http://www.ndbc.noaa.gov/)** so that you can favorite and list your buoy stations.
 * A MicroBlog: a simple form application in Flask
 * A URL shortener (like bit.ly)
 * Useful snippets (examples for single Flask features, migration, testing, etc)